Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-In math this is called the factorial function in which 5! is the calculation 1x2x3x4x5 up to 5 giving us 120.
+In math, this is called the factorial function in which 5! is the calculation 1x2x3x4x5 up to 5 giving us 120.

 <br />

-<h3>mixing calculations</h3>
+<h3>Mixing calculations</h3>

 <br />